-Grading system: your grade for the course will be based on: homework 10%, quizzes 10%, two midterms 20% each, final exam 40%.
+Grading system: your grade for the course will be based on: homework 10%, quizzes 15% two midterms 20% each, final exam 35%.

 Make-up policy: Make-up examinations are given only for work missed due to unforeseen circumstances beyond the student's control.
-Late home work will not be accepted.